 Prospective, Open Trial of Adjunctive Triple Chronotherapy for the Acute Treatment of Depression in Adolescent Inpatients.
 This is one of several studies on humans using ‘triple chronotherapy’ for the remission of depression and bipolar disorder.
 In this study, 84% of the teens with moderate to severe depression were in remission for 1+ month after treatment.
 The treatment consists of resetting the circadian clock through one night of sleep deprivation and then three nights of controlled sleep timing and bright morning lighting.

-Adjunctive Triple Chronotherapy (Combined Total Sleep Deprivation, Sleep Phase Advance, and Bright Light Therapy) Rapidly Improves Mood and Suicidality in Suicidal Depressed Inpatients: An Open Label Pilot Study Another study on using triple chronotherapy for suicidal patients who had been committed to a psychiatric hospital.
+Adjunctive Triple Chronotherapy (Combined Total Sleep Deprivation, Sleep Phase Advance, and Bright Light Therapy) Rapidly Improves Mood and Suicidality in Suicidal Depressed Inpatients: An Open-Label Pilot Study.
+Another study used triple chronotherapy for suicidal patients who had been committed to a psychiatric hospital.
 This study showed a 60% remission rate, which is pretty darn impressive.